 Saltwater pearls hold a higher value than freshwater pearls by producing higher-grade luxurious quality pearls.
 Three major varieties of saltwater pearls are Akoya, Tahitian, and the South Sea.

 Akoya is a Japanese pearl produced by the Pinctada fucata oyster.
-They are the most common among saltwater pearls.
+Akoyas are the most common among saltwater pearls.
 Also, they’re the first cultured pearls to exist.
 Mikimoto Kokichi, a Japanese entrepreneur, initiated the process of Akoya pearls creation in the early 1900s and is recognized as the founder of the cultured pearl industry.
-Akoya are considered the classic pearls used for jewelry, especially necklaces, with perfect round shapes, bright glossy luster, and neutral colors.
-They are favored by most retailers and consumers as the standard pearl choice.
+Akoyas are considered the classic pearls used in jewelry, especially necklaces, with perfect round shapes, bright glossy luster, and neutral colors.

 Often referred to as “black pearls”, Tahitian pearls come in a variety of colors although it’s true that they have predominantly darker hues.
-These are the pearls that have that glamorous metallic look about them such as deep green, blue, purple, and gray metallic.
+These are the pearls that have that glamorous metallic look about them and colors such as deep green, blue, purple, and gray.
 What is fascinating about Tahitian pearls is that they display the endless combination of colors found in a single pearl.
 In other words, they are multicolor pearls.
 This also increases their value and price.
-Tahitian pearls are produced in the mollusk shell of a mature Pinctada margaritifera oyster and are mainly found along French Polynesia and Tahiti.
+Tahitian pearls are produced in the mollusk shell of a mature Pinctada margaritifera oyster and are mainly found along French Polynesia and Tahiti, hence their name.

 The ultimate luxury pearls – South Sea pearls – are the most sought-after cultured pearls on the market.
 Produced by the Pinctada maxima oyster, they bear the highest value due to their scarcity and large size.
 South Sea pearls are the largest among all and, in that sense, the most desirable and glamorous.
 They also have the hardest nacre, which means that they are the strongest and most durable of all pearls.
 Furthermore, they are prized for their satin-like luster and silky overtones.